 • preparation for researching and writing a senior thesis.

 All students are encouraged to consider, in consultation with their advisor, how study abroad could further their educational goals in the International Relations major.
 They should also discuss their plans with the staff of the McCulloch Center for Global Initiatives.
-The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource about programs, application procedures, deadlines, financial aid, and more.
+The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
 Laurel Fellowships (need-based financial aid) are readily available to qualified students.

 Where to Study

 IR majors should choose a location or program that fits well with their focus and interests within the major.
-For a list of where past and present IR majors have studied and a summary of the courses that they took abroad, check this searchable data base.
+For a list of where past and present IR majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.

 When to Study

 Most students study abroad during the junior year, but some students study abroad in their sophomore year or first semester of senior year.
-Students interested in studying abroad are encouraged to discuss their proposed academic program with their major advisor or with the chair of the Department, and to speak with the staff in the McCulloch Center for Global Initiatives.
+Students interested in studying abroad are encouraged to discuss their proposed academic program with their major advisor or with the chair of the Department and to speak with the staff in the McCulloch Center for Global Initiatives.

 All courses related to international relations taken abroad and successfully transferred for college credit are eligible to be used toward the IR major; but a maximum of 8 credits may count for the major, only 4 of which can be at the 300-level, and no substitutions are allowed for the required core courses.
 If a student wants to count a course as a 300-level course for the major, they must bring back the syllabus and demonstrate that the course had a significant writing component; the course number alone is not sufficient.
 Language courses do not count for the major unless they are advanced courses on a topic related to the student’s focus.
 If in doubt about a course’s appropriateness, the student should consult their advisor before enrolling in it.
 Upon completion of study abroad, the student should complete the course approval form and submit it to their advisor for their signature.
 Without this form, courses taken abroad will not be applied toward the student’s major.